Glassy Snappers - Pen Original - 2026 - 1 of 1 Glassy Snappers - Pen Original - 2026 - 1 of 1

 A2 Portrait — 42 × 59.4 cm / 16.5 × 23.4 inches

-🖼️ Unframed — images show an example of how it could look framed
+🖼️ Unframed — images show an example of how the artwork could look framed

 📸 Some images are photographed at an angle to highlight surface detail